Skip to main content

 Metadata Providers

-As part of entity discovery process, MikroORM uses so called MetadataProvider to get necessary type information about our entities' properties.
+As part of entity discovery process, MikroORM uses so called MetadataProvider to get necessary type information about your entities' properties.

-There are 3 built-in metadata providers we can use:
+There are 3 built-in metadata providers you can use:

 TsMorphMetadataProvider